bbc/gel/src/components/info-panels.md

 ### Arrows

 The directional arrow, pointing from the panel to the button, is considered a progressive enhancement.
 It is achieved—where supported—with `clip-path` and `@supports`[^4].
-This technique is preferred to the CSS Triangle trick[^5] which uses transparent borders and is liable to fail in Windows High Contrast Mode.
+This technique is preferred to the CSS triangle trick[^5] which uses transparent borders and is liable to fail in Windows High Contrast Mode (each border/side will become non-transparent and the arrow will appear as a square).

 ```css
 @supports (clip-path: inset(100%)) {